DUB - MCO

 What is the cheapest month to fly from Dublin to Orlando Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Dublin to Orlando Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Dublin to Orlando Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Dublin to Orlando Airport?

-To get a below average price on the flight from Dublin to Orlando Airport, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 24 days before departure.
+To get a below average price on the flight from Dublin to Orlando Airport, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 5 weeks before departure.

 Good to know - Cheap tickets from Dublin to Orlando